gonzalo-bulnes/kata-python-web-app/doc/identify_data_structures.md

 # A "journey with weather" is a tuple of two ints and a string.
 # They represent the distance in meters, the altitude gain in meters and the weather.
-home_to_work = (2400, 30, 'sunny') # is a "journey with weather" ②
+home_to_supermarket = (2400, 30, 'sunny') # is a "journey with weather" ②

 # Expects a "journey with weather" as an argument.
 recommend_transportation_mode_for_journey(home_to_supermarket)
 ```

-- ② `journey with weather` is less obviously a good name.
+- ② It is less obvious if `journey with weather` is a good name.
 How many things could we add before things get confusing?
 To me, this is a [code smell](https://www.martinfowler.com/bliki/CodeSmell.html).

 We already have a `journey` though (①), we can't really give the same name to different things can we?

-The key idea here is that if the weather service and your transportation recommendation function have different meanings for the same word, it is because their context is different enough that they need different data to deal with the same information.
+The key idea here is that if the weather service and your transportation recommendation function have different meanings for the same word, it is because their contexts are different enough that they need different data to deal with the same information.
 It might be interesting to treat them as different domains.

 ### Naming domains